Step 4: Resource Availability

 This is step four in our five part series on how to successfully deploy a firm-wide technology.
-If you missed the previous posts you can start from the beginning right HERE.
+If you missed the previous posts you can start from the beginning in our blog.

 Planning, communication, and testing are all intended to lay the framework for a successful deployment.
 As the rubber begins to meet the road with the project, it's critical to get a handle on what are the available resources at your disposal for your "go live" technology date.